Adjoint FrΓ©chet derivative #

 adjFDeriv π f x = (fderiv π f x).adjoint

-easy to use API to compute adjFDeriv
+easy to use API to compute adjFDeriv.

 Instances For

-has adjoint FrΓ©chet derivative f'
+Function f has adjoint FrΓ©chet derivative f' at x

 f' = adjFDeriv π f x = (fderiv π f x).adjoint

-The main purpose is to compute gradient f x = f' 1 = adjFDeriv π f x 1
+The main purpose is to compute gradient f x = f' 1 = adjFDeriv π f x 1.

-and it is often easier to use as theorems for
+This structure is analogous to HasFDerivAt and it is often easier to use as theorems for

 - differentiableAt : DifferentiableAt π f x